localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 In this example we use the JVM truststore to talk to the MSK cluster.
 To do this, first create a folder named `/tmp` on the client machine.
 Then, go to the bin folder of the Apache Kafka installation and run the following command, replacing ```java_home``` with the path of your ```java_home```.
 In this instance, the ```java_home``` is ``` /Library/Internet\ Plug-Ins/JavaAppletPlugin.plugin/Contents/Home```.

+> **Note**: The following step is optional and may not be required, depending on the operating system environment being used.

 {{< command >}}
 cp java_home/lib/security/cacerts /tmp/kafka.client.truststore.jks
 {{< / command >}}